Eshaan-B/Shooper/README.md

 It is an initiative toward Hon' Prime Minister's Aatma Nirbhar Bhaarat Yojna.
 Through this app we hope to provide power to Small and independent Shop Owners of India.

+This app scans barcodes of products and can easily manage the shop items for you.
+It has buy/sell functionalities that automatically adds and deducts the products from the item list

 ## Technologies used:
 - Flutter
 - Firebase